mandriva-management-console/mmc/doc/source/pulse2/install/tutorial.md

 Select **Register Pulse client**, enter the **hostname** (follow instructions displayed) and you should normally see the client in the Pulse² MMC admin panel
 ![enter image description here](http://pix.toile-libre.org/upload/original/1442941251.png)

+### 5 - Update MMC

+You can update the entire installation with the latest changes by running the following command in the git directory:

+    # git pull origin master

+To keep your configuration files intact you may change the configure line to:

+    # ./configure --prefix=/usr --sysconfdir=/etc --localstatedir=/var --disable-conf

+And run the compilation again

+    # make clean
+    # make
+    # make install

+The option ``--disable-conf`` will disable configuration files installation.

 ----------